zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Allows customizing cannonball wind audio - which can be heard if a cannonball passes nearby.
 Recommended below 0.2f
 - Default Value: 0.2

+## PrefabConfig: PowderBarrel

+### PowderBarrelExplosiveChainDelay
+- Description: Set the powder barrel explosive chain delay.
+It will blow up nearby barrels but at a delayed fuse to make things a bit more realistic or at least cinematic.
+- Default Value: 0.25

+## PrefabConfig: VehicleCannons

 ### Cannonball_SolidDamage
 - Description: Set the amount of damage a solid cannon ball does.
 This value is multiplied by the velocity of the cannonball around 90 at max speed decreasing to 20 m/s at lowest hit damage level.
 - Default Value: 30